 Plans for Decommissioning of San Onofre Nuclear Generating Station Units 2 and 3

-On June 7, 2013, Southern California Edison (SCE) announced plans to permanently retire Units 2 and 3 at San Onofre Nuclear Generating Station (SONGS).
-One June 12, the licensee submitted a Certification of Permanent Cessation of Power Operations to the NRC, certifying that SCE has permanently ceased power operations of SONGS Units 2 and 3.
+On June 7, 2013, Southern California Edison (SCE) announced plans to permanently retire Units 2 and 3 at the San Onofre Nuclear Generating Station (SONGS).
+One June 12, the licensee submitted a Certification of Permanent Cessation of Power Operations to the NRC, certifying that SCE has permanently ceased power operations at SONGS Units 2 and 3.
 With this announcement, the NRC staff established an inspection and oversight program that is appropriate for the licensee's proposed decommissioning activities.

 On September 23, 2014, SCE submitted to the NRC the SONGS Post-Shutdown Decommissioning Activities Report (PSDAR), including the Decommissioning Cost Estimate, and the Irradiated Fuel Management Plan.

 For more information, see the following topics: